DavidPeicho/davidpeicho.github.io/content/about/_index.md

 *Senior Rendering Engineer* on the [Wonderland Engine](https://wonderlandengine.com/), a C++ game engine compiled to WebAssembly and running in the browser.

+The engine was built and optimized for VR and mobile.
+It was architectured with **tiled GPUs** in mind.

 {{< image src="clear-coat.webp" alt="Clear-coat implementation made for Wonderland Engine" >}}

 Rendering contributions include: